Folium Systems

 Folium is an AI operating-capability partner.

-Find the first workflow
+Find the first process

-Build the proof
+Build the working example

-Prove behavior
+Show behavior

 Package screenshots, browser checks, evaluation cases, known limits, owner maps, and launch blockers.